Fangcheng-Wang/crystmatch/docs/index.md

 ### Enumerating representative CSMs

-To enumerate a list of representative CSMs (*each having the minimal shuffle distance among all CSMs with the same deformation*) between two crystal structures given by POSCAR files `Graphite` and `Diamond`, with upper bounds `MAX_MU = 2` for multiplicity and `MAX_STRAIN = 0.4` for RMSS, run:
+To enumerate a list of representative CSMs (*each representing a unique deformation*) between two crystal structures given by POSCAR files `Graphite` and `Diamond`, with upper bounds `MAX_MU = 2` for multiplicity and `MAX_STRAIN = 0.4` for RMSS, run:

 ```
 crystmatch --enumerate Graphite Diamond 2 0.4
 ```

 !!! warning "Caveat"
-    We recommend you to try `MAX_MU = 2` and `MAX_W = 0.4` first, and then gradually adjust these upper bounds, usually by increasing `MAX_MU` and decreasing `MAX_W`, to obtain desired results.
+    We recommend you to try `MAX_MU = 2` and `MAX_STRAIN = 0.4` first, and then gradually adjust these upper bounds, usually by increasing `MAX_MU` and decreasing `MAX_STRAIN`, to obtain desired results.
 Otherwise, the enumeration may take a very long time, or find no CSMs at all.

 !!! note "Suggestion"
     If you are using a job scheduling system such as SLURM on a remote server, you can redirect the output of `crystmatch` to a log file and monitor the progress in real time using: